wangbrian26/README-Generator/generated-readme/City Weather-README.md

 ## Installation

-There is no installation process needed for this project.
-The only requirement is that the user is able to run node.
+There is no installation needed for this application to be used.

 ## Usage

-The website is live [README-Generator][https://wangbrian26.github.io/README-Generator/]
+The website is live [City-Weather][https://wangbrian26.github.io/City-Weather/]

-Navigate to the folder containing the project.
-Then in the terminal run node index.js to start the project.

-If you would like to see a demonstration of this application, please click on this link [Demonstration][https://youtu.be/ygy9yVQeAjk].
+In order to use this application, please type the name of the city you would like to view information for.
+Then, select what type of measurement you would like to see.
+Then press the search button.
+If you would like to see a previously searched city, please select a unit of measurement, and then press the city you would like to see the information for.

 ## License
 MIT

 MIT License

-Copyright (c) [2022] []
+Copyright (c) [2022] [Brian Wang]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal